ibm-cloud-docs/cloud-activity-tracker/how-to/downloading_events.md

 ```
 {: screen}

-**Tip:** To see the list of active sessions, run the command `bx at session list` command.
+**Tip:** To see the list of active sessions, run the command `ibmcloud at session list` command.

 For example,

 ```
-bx at session list +--------------------------------------+--------------------------------------+---------------------+--------------------------------+--------------------------------+
+ibmcloud at session list +--------------------------------------+--------------------------------------+---------------------+--------------------------------+--------------------------------+
 | Id                                   | Space                                |Username             | Create-time                    | Access-time                    |
 +--------------------------------------+--------------------------------------+---------------------+--------------------------------+--------------------------------+